 Our data acquisition services are conducted under master service contracts with our clients.
 These master service contracts define certain obligations for us and for our clients.
 A supplemental agreement setting forth the terms of a specific project, which may be cancelled by either party on short notice, is entered into for every data acquisition project.
-The supplemental agreements are either "turnkey" agreements that provide for a fixed fee to be paid to us for each unit of data acquired, or "term" agreements that provide for a fixed fee to be paid to us for each unit of data acquired, or "term" agreements that provide for a fixed fee to be paid to us for each unit of data acquired, or "term" agreements the project or projects.
-Tunkey agreements generally provide us more profit potential, but involve more risks because of the potential of crew downtime or operational delays.
+The supplemental agreements are either "turnkey" agreements that provide for a fixed fee to be paid to us for each unit of data acquired, or "term" agreements that provide for a fixed hourly, daily or monthly fee during the term of the project or projects.
+Turnkey agreements generally provide us more profit potential, but involve more risks because of the potential of crew downtime or operational delays.
 We attempt to negotiate on a project-by-project basis some level of weather downtime protection within the turnkey agreements.
 Under the term agreements, we forego an increased profit potential in exchange for a more consistent revenue stream with improved protection from crew downtime or operational delays.